Shepard Fairey: Early life

 Shepard Fairey was born and raised in Charleston, South Carolina.
 His father, Strait Fairey, is a doctor, and his mother, Charlotte, a realtor.
 He attended Porter-Gaud School in Charleston and transferred to high school at Idyllwild Arts Academy in Idyllwild, California, from which he graduated in 1988.

 Fairey became involved with art in 1984, when he started to place his drawings on skateboards and T-shirts.
 He moved to Rhode Island in 1988 to attend the Rhode Island School of Design (RISD).
 In 1992, he earned a Bachelor of Fine Arts degree in Illustration from RISD.

 Career

-Obey Giant sticker
+"OBEY Giant" sticker

+Fairey first created the "Andre the Giant Has a Posse" image in 1989, while attending the Rhode Island School of Design (RISD).
+In 2008 Fairey commented that: "The Andre the Giant sticker was just a spontaneous, happy accident.
+I was teaching a friend how to make stencils in the summer of 1989, and I looked for a picture to use in the newspaper, and there just happened to be an ad for wrestling with André the Giant and I told him that he should make a stencil of it.
+He said 'Nah, I’m not making a stencil of that, that’s stupid!' but I thought it was funny so I made the stencil and I made a few stickers and the group of guys I was hanging out with always called each other The Posse, so it said Andre the Giant Has a Posse, and it was sort of appropriated from hip-hop slang – Public Enemy, N.W.A and Ice-T were all using the word."

+In 1996, Fairey altered the image of André the Giant and changed the text to read OBEY, which Fairey has described as being a "transition ...into something that had more of an Orwellian connotation".
+It is this new image with the text "OBEY" which has become a worldwide phenomenon.

-Fairey created the "Andre the Giant Has a Posse" sticker campaign in 1989, while attending the Rhode Island School of Design (RISD).
-This later evolved into the "Obey Giant" campaign, which has grown via an international network of collaborators replicating Fairey's original designs.
-Fairey intended the Obey Giant to inspire curiosity and cause people to question their relationship with their surroundings.
-According to the Obey Giant website, "The sticker has no meaning but exists only to cause people to react, to contemplate and search for meaning in the sticker".
+The "Obey Giant" image was also put up on the streets in posters, stencils and stickers via a campaign from an international network of collaborators as well as by people who had no connection to Fairey but were interested in putting the image on the streets.
+The Obey Giant image was for Fairey something that would inspire curiosity and cause people to question their relationship with their surroundings and according to the Obey Giant website, "The sticker has no meaning but exists only to cause people to react, to contemplate and search for meaning in the sticker".
 The website also says, by contrast, that those who are familiar with the sticker find humor and enjoyment from it and that those who try to analyze its meaning only burden themselves and may condemn the art as an act of vandalism from an evil, underground cult.